Web Design & Web Development Agency: The Differences

 Summary: Web Design Agency Vs. Web Development Agency

 An ostrich cannot become a zebra in the same way that a zebra cannot become an ostrich.

 The ostrich is as reliant on the zebra’s hearing as the zebra is on the ostrich’s eyesight.

 The combined efforts of a website design and development agency can only result in a fully functional website.

-Simply put, design is what we see on the website, while development is what happens when we click a button or do an activity.
+Design is what we see on the website, while development happens when we click a button or do an activity.

 The front-end process of technical website design includes designing the layout and organising the website using HTML.

-Website development is the back-end process of a website’s action performance, which can be developed using various frameworks.
+Website development services are the back-end process of a website’s action performance, which can be developed using various frameworks.